perladvent/perldotcom/content/article/_pub_2003_06_06_regexps.md

 {
+   "title" : "Regexp Power",
+   "image" : null,
-   "categories" : "Regular Expressions",
+   "categories" : "regular-expressions",
+   "date" : "2003-06-06T00:00:00-08:00",
+   "thumbnail" : null,
+   "tags" : [
+      "regexps-regular-expressions"
+   ],
    "authors" : [
       "simon-cozens"
    ],
-   "title" : "Regexp Power",
-   "image" : null,
-   "thumbnail" : null,
-   "date" : "2003-06-06T00:00:00-08:00",
    "draft" : null,
+   "slug" : "/pub/2003/06/06/regexps.html",
    "description" : " Everyone knows that Perl works particularly well as a text processing language, and that it has a great many tools to help the programmer slice and dice text files.
-Most people know that Perl's regular expressions are the mainstay...", "tags" : [
+Most people know that Perl's regular expressions are the mainstay..."
-      "regexps-regular-expressions"
-   ],
-   "slug" : "/pub/2003/06/06/regexps.html"
 }